cardano-foundation/CIPs/PaymentUrls/PaymentUrls.md

 Users who create community content often want donations as a financial incentive.
 However, forcing users to open their wallet and copy-paste an address lowers the amount of people likely to send tokens (especially if they have to sync their wallet first).

 If donating was as simple as clicking a link that opens a light wallet with pre-populated fields, users may be more willing to send tokens.
 URI schemes would enable users to easily make payments by simply clicking links on webpages or scanning QR Codes.

 # Specification

 The core implementation should follow the [BIP-21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) standard (with `bitcoin:` replaced with `web+cardano:`)

 Rationale:
-- Use `cardano:` over `ada:` as other projects that implement this standard tend to take the project name over the currency name (this makes sense if we consider this protocol as a generic way for interacting with the blockchain through wallets -as opposed to a simple payment system)
+- Use `cardano:` over `ada:` as other projects that implement this standard tend to take the project name over the currency name (this makes sense if we consider this protocol as a generic way for interacting with the blockchain through wallets - as opposed to a simple payment system)
 - Many wallets support multiple currencies.
 Following the same standard will ensure higher adoption of our protocol.

 Example: